LA3QMA/TH-D72-Kenwood/README.md

 Reverse engineered commands bases on my first discovery for the TM-D710.

 # work in progress as i'm converting this from an old document
+# TODO: add the tables for i.e tone stepsize

 Available Control commands: